MicrosoftDocs/Devices-docs/surface-hub/surface-hub-driver-firmware-accessories-lifecycle.md

 ---
-title: Driver and firmware lifecycle for Surface Hub devices and accessories
+title: Surface Hub and accessories driver and firmware lifecycle
 description: This article provides detailed lifecycle information about Surface Hub and related accessories to help plan and manage hardware and software deployments. ms.service: surface ms.localizationpriority: high